ContextKeeper/ContextKeeper.VisualStudio/README.md

 # [ContextKeeper for Visual Studio](https://contextkeeper.io)

-Your favorite files under your fingertips.
-Safely store and switch between **documents sets** contexts in seconds using **simple JSON files** 🔥
+Your favorite files and contexts under your fingertips.
+Safely store and switch between **documents sets**  in seconds using **simple JSON files** 🔥  ContextKeeper is a modern replacement for Save All Tabs extension.

 [Switch between Git branches](https://contextkeeper.io/blog/automatic-snapshot-switching-when-changing-branches-v1/) with automatically **restored context**.